dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ---
 name: Comment and Cite

+* comment when:
-* comment when: when "borrowing code", code needs clarification, caveats or todos.
+  * "borrowing code", code needs clarification, caveats, or todos
+  * basically when the code has poor legibility
 * no comment when: paraphrasing what your code does

 .medium[![](img/fb_comments.png)]